Intellectual reformers have been much maligned in American history because of their solitude.

 Roosevelt's Federal Emergency Relief Administration distributed funds to cities and states for the unemployed.

+This was quite similar to Sinclair's plan to distribute pensions and provide resources to the unemployed and the disabled.
 A further analysis of these two reform systems shows four distinct differences that made one practical and one that many deemed quite impractical.

 First, the degrees of government involvement varied greatly between the New Deal and EPIC.